Gingee: History

-In fact after regaining the fort from Marathas, Aurangzeb had first appointed Nawab Daud Khan as the deputy subahdar of the Deccan.
+In fact after capturing the fort from Marathas, Aurangzeb had first appointed Nawab Daud Khan as the deputy subahdar of the Deccan.
 Nawab Daud Khan removed his headquarters from Gingee to the town of Arcot, as he believed that the place was not healthy.
 This diminished the importance of Gingee.
 While shifting his headquarters, Daud Khan appointed Sadatullah Khan as his Diwan and Faujdar in 1708.
 Sadatullah Khan later became the Nawab of the two Carnatics in 1713, under Nizam-Ul-Mulk.
 He was the regular and acknowledged Nawab of the Carnatic between the years 1710 and 1732.
 After the death of Raja Swarup Singh he renewed the demand for the arrears of revenue with his son Raja Desingh.
-This led to a battle between the two, which unfortunately ended in the death of the young and valiant Rajput, Desingh on 3 October 1714.
-He struggled at the young age of 22, against the powerful Nawab Sadatulla Khan of Arcot in a struggle that was hopeless from the outset (Desingh's army consisted of only 350 horses and 500 troopers, while the Nawab's army had 8,000 horsemen and 10,000 sepoys).
+This led to a battle between the two, which ended in the death of the Rajput, Desingh on 3 October 1714.
+He struggled at the age of 22, against the powerful Nawab Sadatulla Khan of Arcot in a struggle that was hopeless from the outset (Desingh's army consisted of only 350 horses and 500 troopers, while the Nawab's army had 8,000 horsemen and 10,000 sepoys).
 Ballads are sung in and around Gingee about his bravery.
 However, the fortress of Gingee lost its pre-eminent position and political importance within a few years of the extinction of the Rajput rule.

-Subsequently, the two European rival powers in India, the English and the French, got themselves involved in the internal quarrels and fights and the French won Gingee for themselves on 11 September 1750, under the initiative of de Bussy, Governor-General of Pondicherry.
-They took good care to secure the fort by a strong garrison, which was well supported with artillery and ammunition.
+Subsequently, the English and the French competed for the control of Gingee and the French won it for themselves on 11 September 1750, under the initiative of Marquis de Bussy, the Governor-General of Pondicherry.
+They took good care to secure the fort with a strong garrison, which was well supported with artillery and ammunition.

 Gingee remained firmly in French possession until after the fall of Pondicherry to Sir Eyre Coote in January 1761.
 The English commander was Captain Stephen Smith.
-With the fall of Gingee the French lost their last possession in the Carnatic.
+With the British conquest of Gingee, the French lost their last possession in the Carnatic.

-Gingee regained its political importance for the last time in 1780, when Hyder Ali of Mysore, helped by some able French officers, invaded Carnatic with a force of 90,000 men.
+Gingee regained its political importance for the last time in 1780, when Hyder Ali of Mysore, helped by some able French officers, invaded the Carnatic with a force of 90,000 men.
 Hyder's men appeared before the fortress and easily carried it by their assault in November 1780.
 The English re-conquered it at the close of the Second Mysore War from Tipu Sultan in 1799.
 After that Gingee had been free from the ravages and anarchy of war, but subject to desolation and decay.
-During the frequent Indo-French Wars, the British resident wanted the fort and the fortification to be demolished.
-Luckily his suggestion was not accepted and the Fort remains for us to experience and relive the history.
+During the frequent Indo-French Wars, the British resident unsuccessfully petitioned for the demolition of the fort and the fortifications.

-The presence of Muslim rulers in Gingee is evident from the inhabitants of a nearby village called Minambur, where the Urdu speaking Navaitha Muslims living with their unique culture and tribes such as Shakir, Koken, Bhanday Bhonday, Choudary, Pappa, Aghalay, Hazari, Amberkhani, Sayeed etc.
+The presence of Turko-Persian Muslim rulers in Gingee is evident from the inhabitants of a nearby village called Minambur, where the Urdu speaking Navaitha Muslims living with their unique culture and tribes such as Shakir, Koken, Bhanday Bhonday, Choudary, Pappa, Aghalay, Hazari, Amberkhani, Sayeed etc.